lemontron/lemontron/lemontron-rev-e/printed-parts.md

 {% include inventory-item.html
 title="Bed Holder"
 id="bed-holder"
-description="This is best printed in CF-PETG and the spine can be printed in whatever you want, I recommend matching the tool head materials." settings="8 walls, 50% grid" preferred_material="CF-PETG"
+description="It's really hard to print, it likes to lift off the bed.
+Keep an eye on this one.
+The spine can be printed in whatever you want, I recommend matching the tool head materials." settings="8 walls, 50% grid" preferred_material="CF-PETG"